maverick0025/Low-Level-System-Design/README.md

 # Low-Level-System-Design

-Most codes are from the book Head first design patterns But I rewrote them for practice
+Most codes are from the book Head first design patterns (Eric Freeman & Elisabeth Robson) But I rewrote them for practice

+## Object-Oriented Principles
+- Encapsulate what varies
+- Favor composition over inheritance
+- Program to interface, not implementations.

+## Strategy Pattern (Ducks)
+- Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Stragegy lets the algorithm vary independently of clients that use it.
+- Refer to page 22 of the book.
+The image over there paints the whole picture.

 ## Iterator and Composite Patterns
 - merging 3 restaurants. all use the same MenuItem Class.
 So that makes things a little easy.
 If not, need to modify the codebases to maintain decorum